tc39/proposal-async-context/SCOPING.md

 }
 ```

-### Dynamic Scoping: dependency on callee
+### Dynamic Scoping: dependency on caller

 One argument on the dynamic scoping is that the values in `AsyncContext` can be
-changed depending on which the callee is.
+changed depending on which the caller is.

 However, the definition of whether the value of an async context can be changed
 has the same meaning with a regular JavaScript variable: anyone with direct